brandur/sorg/content/fragments/netflix-cowboy-bebop.md

 The original anime was a complex, nuanced layer cake of themes and ideas:

 * Sci-fi backdrop.
-One of the most creative of all time in which humanity has largely left Earth after a major disaster, but fully colonized the rest of the solar city.
+One of the most creative of all time in which humanity has largely left Earth after a major disaster, but fully colonized the rest of the solar system.
 Lots of cool space ships and novel locales, all with a distinctive retro feel.

 * Comedy -- it's a serious show, but _Cowboy Bebop_ is _funny_.
 There's frequent comedy in every episode ranging from typical anime gags, all the way to high-brow cerebral humor around the crazy situations the characters manage to create for themselves.